-A truck accident that was caused by someone else’s negligence can leave you with hefty medical bills, lost wages, pain and suffering, emotional distress, and other damages.
-The crash can be even more daunting if a truck driver tries to blame you for the crash when you truly don’t believe it’s your fault.
+A truck accident caused by someone else’s negligence can leave you with hefty medical bills, lost wages, pain and suffering, emotional distress, and other damages.
+The crash can be even more daunting if a truck driver tries to blame you for the crash when you were not at fault.

 Proving Fault in a Truck Accident

 There are several ways you can prove the truck driver or the company they work for was responsible for your crash, including:

 Review the Police Report

 One of the most effective ways to prove fault after a truck accident is through a police report.
 This document will contain evidence that discusses liability, such as the arriving officer’s opinion and written statements from you, the involved parties, and any witnesses.

 Since insurance companies are in business to make money, they likely want to find you responsible for a wreck.
 Having a credible police report to back your story up can prove otherwise.

 You may need an accident reconstruction expert to help prove that you were not liable for the wreck.
 Similar to how coroners investigate a cause of death, accident reconstruction experts investigate the cause of a crash.
 They will likely visit the accident scene, inspect vehicle damage, review medical records, watch video footage, and examine photographs to analyze what happened and who is at fault.

 Accident reconstruction experts may also use a computer program to recreate the crash and prove liability.
 They may obtain data from any black boxes found in the vehicles.